Hrant-mik/3DHub.am/README.md

 # 🧩 3DHub.am

-**3DHub.am** is an interactive web platform for creating, viewing, sharing, printing, and scanning 3D models.
+**3DHub.am** is an interactive web platform for viewing, sharing, printing, and scanning 3D models.
 Designed for designers, engineers, students, and technology enthusiasts.

 ---